c01952f666540050efb7f2750d8e3e91/cleardl/README.md

 https://www.python.org/downloads/

 You can first navigate to the folder directory.
 Then you can install the required packages.
-'''cd clear-dl'''
+'''
+cd clear-dl
+'''
+'''
-'''pip install -r requirements.txt'''
+pip install -r requirements.txt
+'''

 You can then run the script via:

+'''
-'''python3 -m clear-dl.py'''
+python3 -m clear-dl.py
+'''

 If you do not have python scripts in your PATH folder.
 (I can show you how to do this if you'd like).

 There are some specific arguments:

+'''
-'''python3 -m clear-dl.py --filepath C:\Users\USERID\Downloads'''
+python3 -m clear-dl.py --filepath C:\Users\USERID\Downloads
+'''

 So you can select the specific path that you want to remove from.
 And that's it!
 You won't need to do much else.